My Cart

 Used with the author's permission.

 Gregory Orr was born in Albany, New York and earned degrees from Antioch College and Columbia University.
-Author of eleven books of poetry, three books of criticism, and a memoir, The Blessing, named by Publisher's Weekly as one of the fifty best nonfiction books published in 2002, Greg has received a Guggenheim Fellowship and two poetry fellowships from the National Endowment for the Arts.
-Founder of the MFA Program in Writing at the University of Virginia, he teaches there and lives with his wife, painter Trisha Orr, in Charlottesville, Virginia.
+Author of thirteen books of poetry, three books of criticism, and a memoir, The Blessing, named by Publisher's Weekly as one of the fifty best nonfiction books published in 2002, Greg has received a Guggenheim Fellowship and two poetry fellowships from the National Endowment for the Arts.
+Founder of the MFA Program in Writing at the University of Virginia, he has retired from teaching after 43 years.
+Greg lives with his wife, painter Trisha Orr, in Charlottesville, Virginia.

 Post New Comment: